jacksojo/Custom-Strava-Heatmap/README.md

 This repo is a project I started in 2023 to explore and visualise my own strava data.

 For a quick look at the final output, **open the 'activity_group_map.html'** file which visualises my last 200 activities.
+You can click and drag the map to move the view around and scroll to zoom in and out.
 You can click on activity types in the legend to hide and show different activity types.

 # Creating a map of your own data